Laljit Singh Bhullar

-Laljit Singh Bhullar is an Indian politician and the MLA representing the Patti, Punjab Assembly constituency.
+Laljit Singh Bhullar is an Indian politician and the Member of Punjab Legislative Assembly representing Patti.
 He is a member of the Aam Aadmi Party.

 Career

 Bhullar worked as volunteer in Aam Aadmi party.
 He defeated four-time SAD MLA Adesh Partap Singh Kairon and one-time Congress MLA Harminder Singh Gill in the 2022 election.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+6,52,90,500 as an overall financial asset and Rs.
+63,78,000 as financial liability.

 Member of Legislative Assembly

 Bhullar was elected as the MLA in the 2022 Punjab Legislative Assembly election.
 He represented the Patti, Punjab Assembly constituency in the Punjab Legislative Assembly.
 He took oath as a cabinet minister along with nine other MLAs on 19 March at Guru Nanak Dev auditorium of Punjab Raj Bhavan in Chandigarh.
 Eight ministers including Bhullar who took oath were greenhorn (first term) MLAs.

 As a cabinet minister in the Mann ministry, Bhullar was given the charge of two departments of the Punjab Government: